Syllabus for Master Programme in Peace and Conflict Studies

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.

 Also required is:

-- 90 credits in peace and conflict studies or 90 credits in an adjacent relevant subject and 30 credits in peace and conflict studies or corresponding experience; and
+- 90 credits in peace and conflict studies, or 90 credits in a related relevant discipline and 30 credits in peace and conflict studies or the equivalent; and

 All applicants need to verify English language proficiency.
 This is normally attested by an internationally recognised test such as TOEFL or IELTS with the following minimum scores:

 - IELTS: an overall mark of 6.5 and no section below 5.5

 - TOEFL: Paper-based: Score of 4.5 (scale 1–6) in written test and a total score of 575.
 Internet-based: Score of 20 (scale 0–30) in written test and a total score of 90

 The Master programme in Peace and Conflict Studies is an international programme.
 Some courses are mandatory for all students, but through a system of elective courses the programme provides an opportunity for even more advanced studies in various special areas of the subject.

 Upon completion of the programme, the students will have acquired a thorough understanding of advanced issues in peace and conflict research in order to be able to critically examine, assess and analyse the origin, dynamics and resolution of armed conflicts on a scientific basis.
 Students acquire knowledge and skills that provide them with the capacity to solve problems independently and the ability to monitor and critically evaluate the development of knowledge within peace and conflict research independently.